 A gift of love

-Buying a special holiday present for your animal companion is lots of fun.
+Why not buy a special present for your animal companion this holiday season?
 Just remember to consider safety when purchasing toys.

 - Look at the toy carefully to make sure it won’t come apart easily or that it doesn’t have small parts or pieces that might get broken off and swallowed.
 If the toy contains a squeaker or a small bell, ensure your animal won’t be able to get it out.